 Most importantly, you must score the game as YOU see it.
 Sandbagging is the unethical practice of keeping one’s skill level lower than it should be by missing balls or even by losing on purpose.
 If all deliberate misses (defensive shots) were marked, there would not be successful sandbagging.
 It is usually quite obvious when a player is sandbagging.
 Occasionally, a coach can be heard telling his player to miss a few times to run the innings up.
 It is important to report this type of behavior.
 In order for sandbagging to take place, BOTH players/teams must fail to follow the rules.
 The shooter must deliberately cheat, and his/her opponent must fail to mark the deliberate misses on the scoresheet.

-Protect Your Team During the National Team Championships
+Protect Your Team During the World Pool Championships

-Our National Handicap Review Committee was formed to review the performance of each team after every round of play and then make skill level adjustments, if necessary.
+Our Handicap Review Committee was formed to review the performance of each team after every round of play and then make skill level adjustments, if necessary.
 They also investigate complaints and review elevated skill levels to determine the eligibility status of the team(s) involved.
-Teams are evaluated from the completion of their Local Team Championships until their final match during the National Team Championships.
-Every team is reviewed after every round during Nationals and all skill levels are closely monitored.
+Teams are evaluated from the completion of their World Qualifiers until their final match during the World Pool Championships.
+Every team is reviewed after every round during the Championships and all skill levels are closely monitored.
 When skill levels change an observer is often assigned to watch the team play during matches.

 Two examples of disqualification are described below.
 In both instances, teams were not marking defensive shots and did not certify their true playing ability: